bcgov/nr-site-registry/ora2pg/README.md

 ## How to build

-Update the oracle connection string in the "ora2pg.conf" file
+Update the oracle connection string by modifying the values for ORACLE_DSN, ORACLE_USER and ORACLE_PWD in the "ora2pg.conf" file and execute the below command

 ```
 docker build . -t ora2pg